Thinking of visiting South Africa with kids and wondering if it’s a good idea, what to expect, or where to go? This guide is for you!

 DAY 14: Whale Watching in Hermanus

-TIP: Book your whale watching tour in Hermanus in advance if you want to be certain that you can do it.
+TIP: Book your whale-watching tour in Hermanus in advance if you want to be certain that you can do it.
 We were there in a low season and availability was very limited.
-You can book Hermanus whale watching tour here.
+In high season, it’s often fully booked!

-Unfortunately I forgot to take motion sickness medicine and got really sick on board.
-You’re warned!
-Despite that, it was one of the best whale watching tours we have ever been on!
+Despite that, it was one of the best whale-watching tours we have ever been on!
 We saw plenty of whales, most of them very close by, and also some seals and dolphins.
 The kids didn’t show much interest in the whales which were jumping just next to the boat.
 I think they were also feeling a bit sick, so maybe this wasn’t such a good idea with young kids after all.
 I could hardly take any pictures of the whales too.
 Feeling sick and having to take care of three little kids on a boat is about as much as one can handle…

-TIP: stay at least 1 night in Hermanus.
+TIP: If you don’t mind switching hotels more often, stay in Hermanus for at least 1 night.
 You can find the best deals for Hermanus accommodation here.

 DAY 15: Cape Town Waterfront, going home, and the adventures of traveling with kids